jessicaribeiro/PeerForumMoodlePlugin/README.md

 * Add the "Peer Grade" block to your course.

-The script "get_ratings.php" retrieve all the PeerForum ratings from database.

 ### Uninstall

 * To unistall the plugins go to Site Administration > Plugins > Plugins overview.

 * First unistal the 'Peer Grade panel' and then the 'PeerForum'.

+### PHP Scripts

+* The script "get_ratings.php" retrieve all the PeerForum ratings of students from database.

+* The script "get_peergrades" retrive all the PeerForum peergrades of students given by each peer from database.

+* The script "get_final_peergrade" retrive all the PeerForum posts peergrades given by the students from database.

+* The script "get_students_stats" retrive the statistics about all the students participating in a PeerForum activity.